This post may contain affiliate links. Read our disclosure page for full details.

 Rose Skeeters reminds us that “A new relationship should be fun, lighthearted, and explorative.
 You are both discovering more and more about each other and beginning to test the waters of vulnerability.”

 While conflict may come up (it’s natural and normal) it’s important to be aware of how the conflict is proceeding.
+What do you hear?
+What are they saying?
+Do their words or energy seem out of place with what’s going on?

-She says, “If an argument arises, be sure to pay attention to the fighting style of your new bae.
+Skeeters says, “If an argument arises, be sure to pay attention to the fighting style of your new bae.
 Does your partner’s emotional intensity match the situation?
 Do they jump to accusations or threaten to leave you before talking things through?
 If you both disagree on whose friends you should chill with this Friday night and your partner shuts down completely or starts into a rage, accusing you of being selfish, consider cutting your losses.
 Intense emotions that do not match a situation and [behaviors like] being quick to blame you or write you off are signs of a deeper issue.”

 Such behaviors can be subtle, but they may include telling you how to dress, gatekeeping who you can or cannot talk to, making decisions for you or making plans for you constantly without consulting you, dismissing your opinions, or disregarding your privacy.
+If you’re being told how to live your life, with little to no regard for your own opinions, this is not a great sign.

 Inability to take responsibility for their actions